cloud-71/infra/README.md

        brew install openconnect

-## Deploy
+## One-click deploy

+1. Run `./new_cluster ClusterName` if creating in the project group.
+Otherwise, `./new_cluster ClusterName personal` for personal group.
+(Make sure the sourced rcfile is correct!)

+2. There is no second step

+## Steps invoved in Deployment

 1. [Provision the infrastructure using OpenStack Heat](./heat)

 2. [Set up a Kubernetes cluster using Ansible](./ansible)

 3. [Deploy the Kubernetes manifests using kubectl](./kubernetes)

-## One-click deploy

-1. From this dir, run `./new_cluster ClusterName personal` if creating in your personal group (make sure you've sourced the right rc file!).
-Otherwise, defaults to project group.

-2. There is no second step